Jeannette is a Senior Advisor to Boards and senior executives regarding business strategy, governance, regulatory

 His first appointment was with the management services division of a London borough.
 After a secondment with Urwick Orr, he moved in to management consultancy and led organisation development and remuneration projects for clients such as Siemens, Westinghouse, Allied Breweries and Rolls-Royce.

 Karin Moser is Professor of Organisational Behaviour, Director of Research and a member of the Executive Team in the Business School at London South Bank University.
 She is also affiliated with the Centre for Career Development and Executive Education at the University of Bern, Switzerland.

 Innovation and Entrepreneurship

 The Commuter’s Read

 Tere is the Pro Vice-Chancellor (External Relations) at Southampton Solent University and a Board Director of the Southampton Business Improvement District.
 At the University, his remit covers all external relations, including marketing, communications, news media, alumni, philanthropy, commercial partnerships, community engagement, international and student recruitment.
 He has held senior level roles in both public and private sector education providers for more than a decade, across the UK, Australia and New Zealand.

 Michelle has over 15 years’ experience of strategic and organisational planning, risk and performance management in public and third sector organisations.
-She is currently Deputy Director Governance and Planning at the National Deaf Children’s Society and is on the steering group of the Not-for-profit sector Strategy and Planning Forum.
+She is currently Deputy Director Governance and Planning at the National Deaf Children’s Society.